networksetcetera/LODS/lab11.md

 -   Add **Azure.Storage** libraries from NuGet.

--   Create a queue in .NET.
+-   Create a queue in Python.

--   Produce a new message in the queue by using .NET.
+-   Produce a new message in the queue by using Python.

--   Consume a message from the queue by using .NET.
+-   Consume a message from the queue by using Python.

 -   Manage a queue by using Storage Explorer.